 The traditional chieftaincy was thus transformed into an administrative chieftaincy, which sometimes contradicted the customary realities of the populations.
-In some areas of southern Togo, the populations resisted this new authority by electing a customary chief responsible for overseeing customs.
-Particularly with the Ewe people, one often encountered "chiefs of the land" living clandestinely alongside those who had a purely administrative mission.
+In some areas of southern Togo, the populations resisted this new authority by electing a customary chief

-18 Kpandu and Ho, now in Ghana, were set up as secondary stations.
+&lt;sup>18 Kpandu and Ho, now in Ghana, were set up as secondary stations.

-19 When Sokodé was created in 1898, the two posts were merged under the name of Sokodé-Bassari district.
+&lt;sup>19 When Sokodé was created in 1898, the two posts were merged under the name of Sokodé-Bassari district.